jjbush11/OperatingSystems/README.md

 ## Synchronization
 Implements a multi-producer, multi-consumer problem using pthreads and a shared buffer.
 It simulates the interaction between producers and consumers and demonstrates thread synchronization using mutex locks.

+## Threads
+Performs parallel counting using multiple threads to count the number of elements in an array that satisfy the given condition.